drewschaub/antibody-classifier/README.md

 # Curating Datasets

 Store your pdb files in `pdb.gz` format in the `data` folder.
 You can separate projects.
 To match with the manuscript this has folders for `hiv1`, `influenza` and `sarscov2`.
 To gzip on MacOS simply copy your `pdb` files to your folder and run `gzip *.pdb`.
 It will automatically compress to `pdb.gz` and remove the orignal `pdb` files.
 These are usually ~20% of the original size.

+All antibodies should use the same naming convention.
+We recommend `IMGT` as that is what was used for the manuscript.
+Truncate antibody chains after FR4, or after res 128 in IMGT numbering.